Fireflies are lighting up summer skies. But the glowing bugs are still on the decline

 “It would be a mistake to say firefly populations are high this year, therefore there's no decline,” said Matt Schlesinger with the New York Natural Heritage Program, who is part of an effort to count fireflies in state parks.

+Some firefly species could be doing well this year, Schlesinger said, while others are still on the decline.

-Habitat loss, pesticide use and light pollution are responsible for a decline in population.
+Habitat loss, pesticide use and light pollution are responsible.
 In cities, blaring lights from billboards, cars and storefronts can drown out the bugs' glow, making it harder for them to find their kin and pass their genes onto the next generation.

 Fireflies are part of the story of summer, said entomologist Jessica Ware with the American Museum of Natural History.
 Her children grew up seeing them flash in her backyard, but the bugs started to disappear once her kids hit their teenage years.